vandana24/event-booking-app/README.md

 # Event Booking App

-Welcome to the Event Booking React App!
+Welcome to the Event Booking App!
 This application allows users to browse and book events seamlessly.Built with React, this app provides a modern and responsive user interface, making event booking a breeze.

-## Follow these steps to run the Event Booking React App locally:
+## Follow these steps to run the Event Booking App locally:
 1. Clone this repository:
        git clone https://github.com/vandana24/event-booking-app.git

-2. Navigate to the project directory: cd event-booking-react-app
+2. Navigate to the project directory: cd event-booking-app

 3. Install dependencies:
         npm install